apache/climate/site/modules/puny/README.txt

 Puny has been designed so that it is easy to plug in custom back end data stores (MySql, MongoDB, SQLite, etc) and template engines (Markdown, Textile, bbcode, etc).
-If a driver for <insert data store or parser here> doesn't exist, there are two primary extension points: Puny_DataStore (a base class for developing drivers for data stores), and Puny_Parser (a base clss for interfacing with text parsers and template engines).
+If a driver for <insert data store or parser here> doesn't exist, there are two primary extension points: Puny_DataStore (a base class for developing drivers for data stores), and Puny_Parser (a base class for interfacing with text parsers and template engines).
 Using the examples in the /classes/data and /classes/parsers, it should be relatively easy to develop additional drivers.

 Installation